New bounds on neutrino electric millicharge from limits on neutrino magnetic moment

 \section{Introduction}

-It seems quite possible that observation of a Higgs-like particle, recently announced by two LHC collaborations, with the further examination of its properties will yield in the discovery of the standard Higgs boson.
-This will provide a final experimental confirmation of the solid status of the Standard Model.
-Therefore, even now one can consider the neutrino to be the only particle that really exhibits properties beyond the Standard Model.
+The discovery of the Higgs boson provides an convincing experimental confirmation of the solid status of the Standard Model.
+Therefore, now one can consider the neutrino to be the only particle that really exhibits properties beyond the Standard Model.
 In addition to the experimentally confirmed nonzero mass, flavour mixing and oscillations the neutrino nontrivial electromagnetic properties, once confirmed, would provide a clear indication for physics beyond the Standard Model.

 Within the Standard Model neutrinos are massless and have ``zeroth" electromagnetic properties.
 However, it is well known that in different extensions of the Standard Model a massive neutrino has non trivial electromagnetic properties (for a review of the neutrino electromagnetic properties see \cite{Giunti:2008ve,Broggini:2012df}).
 That is why it is often claimed that neutrino electromagnetic properties open ``a window to new physics" \cite{Studenikin:2008bd}.